nblumoe/nblumoe.github.com/index.md

 ---
 {% include JB/setup %}

-... to my personal blog about developing web and mobile software.
+... to my personal blog about self and software development.

 Here are the most recent posts: